Becoming a registered childminder

 If you are a parent or carer looking for a childminder, please see our Family Information Service pages

 Registered childminders are professional childcarers who work in their own homes to provide care and education for other people's children.
 They are registered and inspected by OFSTED.
+They are not the same as nannies or at home childcarers who look after children at the home of the child.
+You can find more information on our At Home Childcarer page.

 Childminders are self employed and responsible for their own tax and National Insurance.
 They negotiate a contract with parents and charge a fee.

 There is support to help you register as a childminder.
 A good starting point is to ask yourself some questions [PDF 13kb] to help you consider if childminding is likely to suit you.
-You can also look at some Frequently Asked Questions [PDF 13kb] to give you an insight into what's involved.

 As a newly registering childcare provider you may be eligible for a Childcare Business Grant.